 Filtering by device type can be helpful to make sure your mobile Heap SDK is implemented correctly.

-Filtering by event properties can be helpful for understanding if the CSS selector you are using for your event definition is working properly (i.e. that it’s not too specific or too broad).
+Filtering by event properties can be helpful for understanding if the CSS selector you are using for your event is working properly (i.e. that it’s not too specific or too broad).

-QA Events with Live data feed
+QA events and snapshots with Live data feed

 1. Navigate to the Visual labeling page, then from the page you want to QA events for, click the Debug in Live data feed button at the top.
 This will take you to Live data feed and automatically filter based on actions taken only on your computer.